sarahjq-s/solo-project-hometown-page/README.md

 While working on this project, I ran into some challenges with flexbox. 😵 I'm still struggling with the concept especially aligning elements horizontally vs vertically but I'm slowly understanding it more.
 The challenges I faced and how I overcame them:

 🎭 Activities section - I was challenged to make a three column section for the top 3 activities.
-I figured how to do it by making a div for each section and
+I figured how to do it by setting up a div for each activity and then placing them inside a div, flex container, to display and align them accordingly.

+🧑 Guide section - It was not hard to make the card but formatting the texts was 😓.
+I learned more about using the flex-direction: column and align the texts vertically.
+Once I figured that out, I used the justify-content to space out the texts.
+I tried out between the space-between and space-evenly and made final adjustements using the margin property.

 ## About Scrimba